Reading

 Jesus rose from the dead.

-It is an impossible thought for most ways of thinking.
+An impossible thought for many people, most modes of thought.

 You cannot conquer death.

-But that is what the Christ-Follower believes – That Jesus rose having defeated sin, the devil and death itself.
+Yet that is what the Christ-follower believes – That Jesus came back to life, defeating sin, the devil and death itself.

 People saw Jesus, He presented many proofs.
-The gospels and this passage in Acts are historical documents (they are more than that obviously, but they are that too).
+The gospels and this passage in Acts are historical documents (more than that, but they are that).

-Jesus presented Himself for forty days, and then ascended to the throne of the kingdom of God.
+Jesus presented Himself for forty days and then ascended to His throne in the heavenly places.

-An impossible man being God having done an impossible thing.
+An impossible man who was God having done an impossible thing.

 This is our God!